The Whole World

 What is the goal and intended outcomes of the project?

 Ideally, we'll create a space that means whether it's being able to mend your own cabinet doors, put up shelves, build a shed or make your own home, the limits will be your determination, not your gender.

-It will aim to reform the outdated and immobilising narrative that women are physically not as capable as men to build, and just as problematically that women are mentally not as capable to engineer their own build plans.
+It will aim to reform the outdated and immobilising narrative that women are physically not as capable as men to build, and are mentally not as capable to engineer their own build plans.

 How will the online platform address the topic?

 Through educational and inspirational content online, in the form of short films, photo-stories, podcasts and blog posts.
 Much of these will look at sharing stories of women in construction and craft, show-casing inspiring build projects and simply normalising the imagery of women with tools!
 There will also be informative content on the basics and fundamentals of building, with the intent of forming a forum/community advice element.

 My name is Georjie (she/her), and I have been in the process (that is still on-going) of building my own 'tiny home' for 3 years.
 I started off with almost zero experience in building, I could barely use a drill and had no practical understanding of engineering or architecture.
 On starting the project - and throughout the majority of the building process - I had no access to internet at my workshop space or home.
 Therefore, no youtube!
 Working in an old barn on an isolated hill, I also had no teacher or consistent physical help.
 I relied entirely on intuition - something we all have - which I was excited to learn is enough of a groundwork to use basic tools and materials.
 Then, accompanied with determination and a dose of perseverance, I trialled-and-errored my way into gaining a deeper understanding of woodwork and construction principals.